-SIR JOHN CONROY (1786-1854) – CHILDHOOD NEMESIS OF QUEEN VICTORIA Queen Victoria was the illegitimate daughter of an Irishman.
-At least that is the sensational claim of A.N.
+Queen Victoria was the illegitimate daughter of an Irishman.
+At least that was the sensational claim made in 2003 by A.N.
 Wilson, one of the most respected historians to specialize in the Victorian Age.
-Wilson...
+Wilson proposed that Victoria was the love child of a romance...

 Prince William Augustus, Duke of Cumberland (1721-65), the son of George II, was in disgrace after he led his army to inglorious defeat at the battle of Fontenoy.
 And then, like a football manager whose luck changes, he destroyed the Scots at Culloden.
 His brutal...